Johnston to release decision on need for public inquiry into foreign interference

 Johnston, named governor general in 2010 by former Conservative prime minister Stephen Harper, is working with other national security agencies to identify ways they can better work together to combat foreign interference.

-Opposition Conservatives are clamouring for an inquiry.
+Opposition Conservatives are clammouring for an inquiry.
 Leader Pierre Poilievre refused to meet with Johnston, describing the role of special rapporteur as a "fake job."

 Poilievre is deeply skeptical of Johnston, a former member of the Pierre Elliott Trudeau Foundation, which is under scrutiny for accepting a donation reportedly linked to the Chinese government.